A red graphic icon of the THC warning label which is included on all legal cannabis products in Colorado.

 If you’re under 21, it’s illegal.

-Colorado weed laws require you to be 21 years or older to use, buy, or have marijuana.
-But, sometimes medical marijuana can be recommended to people under 21 who have a medical condition.
+Colorado cannabis laws require you to be 21 years or older to use, buy, or possess cannabis.
+But, sometimes medical cannabis/marijuana can be recommended to people under 21 who have a medical condition.
 If the person is under 18, they can only get a medical card with two doctor recommendations and parent/guardian approval.
-If you get caught using marijuana illegally (that includes using someone else’s medical marijuana), you could get an MIP (Minor in Possession).
-This is the case even if a friend or family member over 21 years old buys marijuana legally and gives it to you.
+If you get caught using cannabis illegally (that includes using someone else’s medical cannabis), you could get an MIP (Minor in Possession).
+This is the case even if a friend or family member over 21 years old buys cannabis legally and gives it to you.
 Plus, they could get in serious trouble for sharing it with you because it’s a felony.

 Don’t lose the trust of family and friends.

-If you get caught with weed, you can lose your parents’ trust and the freedoms you worked hard to earn.
-Your friends could also feel disappointed or uncomfortable if they find out you’re using marijuana.
+If you get caught with cannabis, you can lose your parents’ trust and the freedoms you worked hard to earn.
+Your friends could also feel disappointed or uncomfortable if they find out you’re using cannabis.

-Don’t let weed distract you from your team, your club, class, or anything else.
+Don’t let cannabis distract you from your team, your club, class, or anything else.

-If you’re caught using marijuana, it can seriously impact you at school.
+If you’re caught using cannabis, it can seriously impact you at school.
 You can be kicked off sports teams and banned from extracurricular activities.
 And, you can even be suspended, expelled, or referred to drug counseling.
-School is already stressful enough on its own, so to avoid losing things you love, don’t use marijuana in the first place.
+School is already stressful enough on its own, so to avoid losing things you love, don’t use cannabis in the first place.

 Keep your record clean, because driving high can lead to a DUI.